 Consejos para el desarrollo Web, estrategias de marketing y novedades de A2 Hosting enviadas a su email.

 Before you can create a customer account in WebHost Manager, you must first create a package.
 A package is a collection of predefined settings for an account.
-Learn how to set up packages in this article.
+This article covers how to create, edit, and delete packages in WHM.

 After you have created at least one package in WebHost Manager, you can create an account.
-Learn how to create, modify, and delete accounts here.
+This article covers how to create, modify, and delete accounts in WHM.

 You can manage your customers' bandwidth and disk usage in WebHost Manager.
 Learn how in this article.

 There may be times when you want to use a subdomain as an account's primary domain.
 This article shows you how to create an account for the subdomain, and then edit the DNS zone for the primary domain.

 By default, when you create new customer accounts, the public_html and public_ftp directories are empty.
 However, you can use "skeleton" files to provide default content that is copied automatically to these directories.
 Learn how here.

-This guide covers how to set up and manage two-factor authentication for resellers in WHM.
+This guide covers how to set up and manage two-factor authentication for resellers (and their clients) in WHM.